USS Canberra (LCS 30) Returns to Homeport San Diego

 |0

-This work, USS Canberra (LCS 30) Returns to Homeport San Diego [Image 2 of 2], by PO2 Vance Hand, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Canberra (LCS 30) Returns to Homeport San Diego, by PO2 Vance Hand, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT